Isabella of Cyprus: War of the Lombards

 Isabella was the younger daughter of King Hugh I of Cyprus and Alice of Champagne, who married around 1210.
-Upon the death of King Hugh in 1218, the throne of Cyprus passed to Isabella's infant brother, Henry I. Queen Alice's uncles Philip and John of Ibelin took power, but Emperor Frederick II claimed the right to rule Cyprus as suzerain during Henry's minority.
-A long conflict ensued between the Imperialist and the Ibelin factions.
+Upon the death of King Hugh in 1218, the throne of Cyprus passed to Isabella's infant brother, Henry I. Queen Alice's uncles Philip and John of Ibelin took power, but Holy Roman Emperor Frederick II claimed the right to rule Cyprus as suzerain during Henry's minority.
+A long conflict known as the War of the Lombards ensued between the Imperialist and the Ibelin factions.
 After the sieges of Dieudamour and Kantara in 1230, the Imperialists surrendered Henry, Isabella, and their sister, Maria, to the Ibelins.

-A marriage between Isabella and Henry, the youngest son of Prince Bohemond IV of Antioch, was envisioned as early as March 1227, when Pope Honorius III entrusted the inquiry into their consanguinity to the Latin patriarch of Jerusalem and the bishop of Acre.
+A marriage between Isabella and Henry of Antioch, the youngest son of Prince Bohemond IV of Antioch, was envisioned as early as March 1227, when Pope Honorius III entrusted the inquiry into their consanguinity to the Latin patriarch of Jerusalem and the bishop of Acre.
 The union was promoted by John of Ibelin, Isabella's granduncle and the leading nobleman of the kingdoms of Cyprus and Jerusalem.
-In 1232 he sent an embassy under his son Balian to Bohemond IV's court at Tripoli to negotiate Isabella's marriage.
+In 1232 he sent an embassy under his son Balian, Lord of Beirut to Bohemond IV's court at Tripoli to negotiate Isabella's marriage.
 When the Imperialists overran Cyprus in 1232, Isabella and Maria took shelter at Dieudamour.

 Isabella married Henry around 1233, after the defeat of the Imperialists in Cyprus.
 Isabella's brother granted substantial lands on Cyprus to her husband.
 The couple had two children, Hugh and Margaret.
 After the death of her sister, Maria, Isabella raised Maria's son Hugh of Brienne alongside her son, Hugh of Antioch, and he regarded her as his mother.